List of Istanbul Metro stations

-As of April 2023, the Istanbul Metro has 144 stations in operation on eleven metro lines (150 including also the three funiculars operated by Metro İstanbul A.Ş.).
-92 are on the European side while 52 are on the Asian side.
+As of June 2026, the Istanbul Metro has 169 stations in operation on eleven metro lines (177 including also the three funiculars operated by Metro İstanbul A.Ş.).
+117 are on the European side while 60 are on the Asian side.
 The first stations to open were Aksaray, Emniyet–Fatih, Topkapı–Ulubatlı, Bayrampaşa–Maltepe, Sağmalcılar and Kocatepe all which opened on 3 September 1989 on the M1.
-The system currently has 56 stations under construction, 1 station is reserved and 22 station is currently on hold.
+The system has 27 stations under construction, 1 station is reserved and 15 stations are currently on hold.

 Operational stations

-Şişli station of the Istanbul Metro in front of Istanbul Cevahir, Europe's largest mall between 2005 and 2011.
+Şişli–Mecidiyeköy station of the Istanbul Metro in front of Istanbul Cevahir, Europe's largest mall between 2005 and 2011.